dagger/dagger/docs/current/guides/899944-aws-cdk-ecs.md

 ## Introduction

 [The AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/home.html) is a framework that enables developers to use their programming language of choice to describe Infrastructure resources on AWS.
-However there are several things that the CDK will not support, for example: building your application, running your tests, manage your container images, etc...
-This is where Dagger comes in handy.
+Although the CDK provides several helpers to faciliate building your application, this guide shows how to delegate all the CI tasks (build the application, running the tests, etc...) to a Dagger pipeline and interact with the CDK to manage the infrastructure resources.

 This tutorial teaches you how to integrate the AWS Cloud Development Kit (CDK) in a Dagger pipeline.
 You will learn how to: